jundalisay/sp/content/en/research/mohammad/quran/sura-002e.md

 We commissioned Abraham and Ishmael to sanctify My House for those who:
 - circle around it
 - seclude themselves in it, and
-- kneel and prostrate.”
+- kneel and prostrate.
 {{< /l >}}

 {{< r a="Abraham" >}}
-O My Lord, make this a peaceful land, and provide its people with fruits—whoever of them believes in Enki and the Last Day.”
+O My Lord, make this a peaceful land, and provide its people with fruits—whoever of them believes in Enki and the Last Day.
 {{< /r >}}

 {{< l a="Enki" >}}